Can Language Models Go Beyond Coding? Assessing the Capability of Language Models to Build Real-World Systems: Experiments

 To understand how different repair strategies affect the performance of automated build recovery, we compare two approaches adopted by \name{}: \textit{Full File Generation} and \textit{Patch Generation}.
 In the \textit{Full File Generation} strategy, the large language model (LLM) regenerates the entire target file each time a modification is required, ensuring contextual completeness and dependency consistency at the cost of higher computational overhead.
 In contrast, the \textit{Patch Generation} strategy restricts edits to the modified segments.
 The LLM outputs incremental diff-style changes (``+''/``-''), which are then automatically merged into the original file by \name{}.
 This design substantially reduces long-sequence generation and mitigates potential truncation errors.
-Fig.~\ref{fig:repair strategy} summarizes the comparative results across six large language models (LLMs) under two migration directions (x86\_64 $\rightarrow$ aarch64 and aarch64 $\rightarrow$ x86\_64).
+Fig.~\ref{fig:repair strategy} summarizes the comparative results across six large language models (LLMs) under two migration directions (x86\_64$\rightarrow$aarch64 and aarch64$\rightarrow$x86\_64).

 Across both directions, the \textit{Patch Generation} strategy demonstrates significant gains in efficiency.
-For instance, in the x86\_64 $\rightarrow$ aarch64 direction, GPT-5 reduces its average repair time from 31.18 to 8.93 minutes and token usage from 1830.91K to 761.88K.
+For instance, in the x86\_64$\rightarrow$aarch64 direction, GPT-5 reduces its average repair time from 31.18 to 8.93 minutes and token usage from 1830.91K to 761.88K.
 Similarly, GPT-5-mini shortens the average repair time from 13.80 to 7.93 minutes and token usage from 1683.95K to 967.97K.
 A comparable trend is observed in the reverse direction, which indicates that the \textit{Patch Generation} strategy achieves lower latency and a smaller token footprint across nearly all six models.
+We further examine whether the observed efficiency improvements are broadly consistent across individual packages rather than driven by a small subset of extreme cases.
+Fig.~\ref{fig:rq3-dispersion} presents per-package dispersion analysis for GPT-5 under both migration directions.
+The boxplots show that \textit{Patch Generation} consistently shifts the entire distribution of repair time and token consumption downward.
+The median and interquartile ranges are uniformly reduced, indicating that the efficiency gains are not limited to outliers, but hold for the majority of packages.